 2. Courtyard King Kamehameha’s Kona Beach Hotel

 Courtyard King Kamehameha’s Kona Beach Hotel is right on the beach and on the edge of downtown Kona.
-This hotel costs $195 per night in September.
+This hotel costs $195 USD per night in September.
 It is also a rewards category 4 hotel, so cheap on redemption.
-Island Breeze Luau showcases the culture of the Big Island right here at the Kailua-Kona hotel every Tuesday, Thursday and Sunday evening.
+Island Breeze Luau showcases the culture of the Big Island right here at the Kailua-Kona hotel every Tuesday, Thursday, and Sunday evening.

 As the Official Headquarters for the IRONMAN® World Championship, guests can train on the official course and stay active with the outdoor pool and 24-hour fitness center.
 There’s an onsite day spa and a poolside bar overlooking the infinity pool with ocean views.
-Rooms have complimentary Wi-Fi, flat-panel TVs and private balconies with stunning views of Kailua Bay.
+Rooms have complimentary Wi-Fi, flat-panel TVs, and private balconies with stunning views of Kailua Bay.

 3. Courtyard Waikiki Beach

-At $216 per night, the Rewards Category 6 Points Courtyard Waikiki Beach, Hawaii is one of the cheapest Marriotts in the heart of Waikiki.
+At $216 USD per night, the Rewards Category 6 Points Courtyard Waikiki Beach, Hawaii is one of the cheapest Marriotts in the heart of Waikiki.
 It is a short walk from Waikiki Beach and near to several top attractions in Honolulu, including the nearby Honolulu Zoo.

-Offering newly refurbished rooms and suites with free Wi-Fi, outdoor balconies and thoughtful amenities., this hotel spoils you with a 24-hour state-of-the-art fitness center, calming spa and two refreshing outdoor pools.
+Offering newly refurbished rooms and suites with free Wi-Fi, outdoor balconies, and thoughtful amenities., this hotel spoils you with a 24-hour state-of-the-art fitness center, calming spa, and two refreshing outdoor pools.
 After a busy day in Honolulu, relax back at the hotel in their authentic Italian restaurant with freshly prepared cuisine and signature cocktails.

 4. Moana Surfrider Hotel, A Westin Resort

-There are a ton of Marriott hotels between $200 and $400 per night on the Hawaiian islands, so we have picked our favourites for the remainder of this article.
-Moana Surfrider Hotel, A Westin Resort is a Category 7 property costing from 60,000 Marriott Bonvoy points per night or $288 per night.
+There are a ton of Marriott hotels between $200 USD and $400 USD per night on the Hawaiian islands, so we have picked our favorites for the remainder of this article.
+Moana Surfrider Hotel, A Westin Resort is a Category 7 property costing from 60,000 Marriott Bonvoy points per night or $288 USD per night.
 While the Royal Hawaiian just doesn’t have the direct-facing, hanging-out-over-the-water feel on the lanai, the suites in the Moana Surfrider Tower Wing do.
 They are fabulous.
 Ocean-facing suites at the Moana Surfrider have been recently renovated and are truly stunning.

-The Moana Surfrider Hotel, A Westin Resort costs from 60,000 Marriott Bonvoy points per night, or $288 per night in cash, which is not a bad deal.
-But you get more bang and value for your point by booking The Ritz-Carlton, Kapalua, which is also a Rewards Category 7 hotel but costs a much higher rate of $577 per night.
+The Moana Surfrider Hotel, A Westin Resort costs from 60,000 Marriott Bonvoy points per night, or $288 USD per night in cash, which is not a bad deal.
+But you get more bang and value for your point by booking The Ritz-Carlton, Kapalua, which is also a Rewards Category 7 hotel but costs a much higher rate of $577 USD per night.

 The Moana Surfrider Hotel is also the same price in points as is the Wailea Beach Resort by Marriott, Maui which is another outstanding property in the luxury resort area of Wailea.

-The private beach at the Moana Surfrider it is a thin strip of over-crowded beach with a small “private” area cordoned off by a rope, where you can use hotel beach chairs.
+The private beach at the Moana Surfrider is a thin strip of over-crowded beach with a small “private” area cordoned off by a rope, where you can use hotel beach chairs.
 This part of the beach isn’t great, but then there isn’t a Starwood or Bonvoy option in Waikiki on Oahu with anything close to a secluded, private beach feel.

 The Royal Hawaiian has a larger stretch of beach with its iconic pink umbrellas so is a better choice but don’t go to Waikiki for seclusion!
-Go to the Ritz-Carlton, Kapalua or the Wailea Beach Resort for exclusivity and seclusion.
+Go to the Ritz-Carlton, Kapalua, or the Wailea Beach Resort for exclusivity and seclusion.

 It is the historic setting and the old fashioned architecture that makes the Moana Surfrider such a special choice in Waikiki.
 The hotel was actually built in 1901 and the lobby is in the original colonial building.
 You enter via the decked front porch lined with white wooden rocking chairs, and you step into the perfectly restored lobby.